Round-up · Prune

 A bad cut is not just cosmetic.
 Crushed plant tissue heals slowly, opens the way for fungal infection, and produces visible callusing scars that don’t go away.
 A clean, sharp cut closes within days and is barely visible after a season.
 The difference between a clean cut and a crushed one is often the difference between roots and rot on a propagation cutting.

 Cheap pruning shears do not stay sharp, and once dull they crush more than they cut.
-The picks below are the four tools worth knowing about — from the heirloom-grade Felco that does most of the work for most plant keepers, to the £8 scalpel that does the very fine work better than anything else.
+The picks below are the seven tools worth knowing about — from the heirloom-grade Felco that does most of the work for most plant keepers, to the £8 scalpel that does the very fine work better than anything else.

 Best Overall — Felco No. 6